hpiwowar/citation11k/analysis/stats.md

 <div class="chunk"><div class="rimage default"><img src="http://dl.dropbox.com/u/5485507/11kCitationStudy/paper/citation11k/analysis/figure/display_accessionReuse_cumulative_normalized_2003_elapsed.png" class="plot" /></div></div>

+## Number of reuses in a paper increases with time

 The number of datasets used in a reuse paper was found to increase over time.
 Each panel reports analysis for reuse papers published that year, reusing data from any year.
 In 2002-2004 almost all reuse papers only used one or two datasets.
 By 2010, 25% of reuse papers used 3 or more datasets.

 <div class="chunk"><div class="rimage default"><img src="http://dl.dropbox.com/u/5485507/11kCitationStudy/paper/citation11k/analysis/figure/numberDatasetsInReusePaper.png" class="plot" /></div></div>

+## Probability of reuse

 Reuse was not limited to just a few papers.
 Almost all datasets published in 2001 and 2002 have been reused at least once.
 Newer datasets have been used less often, but we observed reuse of at least 20% of the datasets deposited in 2007.
 The actual rate, across all methods of attribution and extrapolated to all of PubMed, is likely much higher.